samwalkow/2021-scipy-poster-ScientificWorkflowDescription/ScientificWorkflowDescription_SciPy2021.md

 Pydantic is the vehicle that converts yt code into a model, which is then saved as a JSON schema that can be reference by the user.
 Data classes with type hinting allow pydantic to create the building blocks that are referenced over and over again within the schema.

-Below is the Analysis Schema workflow, where the `Dataset` dataclass is highlighted through the diagram:
+Below is the same Analysis Schema workflow, where the `Dataset` dataclass is highlighted through the diagram:

 <img src="images/AnalysisSchemaDiagram.png" align="left" width="1200"/>
 <br>